Zaria Quds Day massacres: Motives behind the attack

-The IMN and the Islamic Human Rights Commission (IHRC), among other Islamic NGOs, have claimed that the Nigerian government's close ties with Israel prompted the attack.
+The IMN and the Islamic Human Rights Commission (IHRC), among other Islamic NGOs, claimed that the Nigerian government's close ties with Israel prompted the attack.
 The chair of the IHRC, Massoud Shadjareh, said:This is a heinous act, that sadly is not isolated in the history of this event in Nigeria.
 It appears that Nigerian security co-operation with Israel grows year on year, with its military targeting peaceful pro-Palestinian activism.
 It is disgusting.
 We extend our condolences to the families of the deceased, who must be considered far flung victims of the latest Israeli aggression.S.
 M. Mohamed Idris, Chairman of Citizens International, Malaysia said: The crackdown on pro-Palestinian protesters appears to be the consideration for the security assistance provided by the Zionist regime.
 It is a shame that the current Nigerian government has abandoned the decades-long support of the Nigerian people and government for the Palestinian liberation struggle.